Robust Equilibria in Shared Resource Allocation via Strengthening Border's Theorem: Robustness

-\end{lemma} We formally prove the lemma in \cref{sec:appendix_proofs}.
-We can use the bound in the above lemma to show that there is always an agent that cannot have a $\lambda$-robust strategy for $\lambda$ not much higher than $1/2$. \begin{theorem} When the slack parameters are set as $\delta_k^T = \sqrt{\nicefrac{6\ln T}{\beta_k T}}$, no matter what value distributions the agents have, if every agent $i$ has a $\lambda$-robust strategy, then
+\end{lemma} We formally prove the lemma in \cref{ssec:appendix_upper_bound_proofs}.
+We can use the bound in the above lemma to show that there is always an agent that cannot have a $\lambda$-robust strategy for a constant $\lambda$ greater than $1/2$ not depending on the fair shares $(\alpha_i)$ or the time horizon $T$. \begin{theorem} In the \BRB mechanism, when the slack parameters are set as $\delta_k^T = \sqrt{\nicefrac{6\ln T}{\beta_k T}}$, no matter what value distributions the agents have, if every agent $i$ has a $\lambda$-robust strategy, then

 \end{theorem} The theorem can be proved using \cref{lem:anticorrelatedbidding} by summing the terms of that lemma.
-The full proof is included in \cref{sec:appendix_proofs}.
+The full proof is included in \cref{ssec:appendix_convex_combination_upper_bound_proof}.